Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 Need a bit of inspiration for your CV and cover letter?
 We got someone who’s hired in national newsrooms before to tell us everything he’s looking out for on your CV and cover letter.
 You can also watch our free workshop on nailing job applications here.

 After the initial application, applicants will be invited to do a written test and a pre-recorded video interview.
-The tasks will likely change slightly with each intake, but for Henderson’s cohort the written assessment consisted of two timed tasks.
+The tasks will likely change slightly with each intake, but for Cameron’s cohort, the written assessment consisted of two timed tasks.
 The first was piecing a story together from details that were deliberately muddled up.

-Henderson explains: “They just wanted to see that you know how a news story works, how it should look like, have you got an eye for a story, can you identify the most eye-catching, pertinent pieces of information and put them at the top so the reader sees them first.”
+He explains: “They just wanted to see that you know how a news story works, how it should look, have you got an eye for a story, can you identify the most eye-catching, pertinent pieces of information and put them at the top so the reader sees them first.”

 From there, shortlisted candidates will be invited to an assessment centre where they will take part in group activities and interviews.
 The aim here is not just to test what you know, but how you collaborate and listen to others.